-Harry Maguire: Leicester City to sign Hull City defender in £17m deal
+Harry Maguire: Leicester City sign Hull City defender in £17m deal

 - From the section Football

-Leicester City are expected to announce the signing of Hull City defender Harry Maguire in a £17m deal.
+Leicester City have signed Hull City defender Harry Maguire in a £17m deal.

+The 24-year-old has agreed a five-year deal and will link up with his new team-mates in early July before their pre-season training camp in Austria.

+Maguire told the Foxes' website: "There were a number of clubs interested, but when I met the manager here, he pretty much swayed it into the direction of this club.

+"Leicester are on the up and it looks very promising for the future."

-BBC Radio Humberside understands a £12m fee with add-ons has been agreed and a medical has been completed.
+BBC Radio Humberside understands the deal comprises an initial £12m fee with add-ons.

-Sheffield United will also profit as they agreed a sell-on clause with Hull - thought to be 10% of any fee over the £3m they got for Maguire, 24, in 2014.
+Maguire's former club Sheffield United will also profit as they agreed a sell-on clause with Hull in 2014 - thought to be 10% of any fee over the £3m they received for the defender from the Tigers.

-Leicester are also believed to have had a bid of about £10m for defender Jonny Evans turned down by West Brom.

-The Northern Ireland captain, 29, moved to The Hawthorns from Manchester United in 2015.

 Analysis